josekso/Modern/README.md

 * **Advanced State Contrast (New):** Cards intuitively shift appearance based on their state to dramatically improve visibility:
   * **ON / Active:** The card turns crisp white, making active devices immediately pop out.
   * **OFF / Inactive:** The card blends softly with a shaded background, cleanly receding into the layout.

 ![Buttons](https://github.com/josekso/Modern/blob/main/buttons.png)

-  * **🚨 Error / Unavailable Status:** Cards change to a soft red background when a device hits an error or goes unavailable, allowing for immediate troubleshooting.<br>
+  * **🚨 Error / Unavailable Status:** Cards change to a soft red background when a device hits an error or goes unavailable, allowing for immediate troubleshooting.

 ![Error button](https://github.com/josekso/Modern/blob/main/error.png)

 * **Dual Mode:** Seamless support for both **Light** and **Dark** modes.
 * **Neumorphic Depth:** Beautifully crafted card shadows and soft background contrasts.
 * **Card-Mod Power:** Leveraging `card-mod` to fine-tune states, sliders, and borders for a cohesive layout.